mnfst/docs-baas/introduction.md

 **Key advantages:**

 - 🧠 Zero friction setup
-- 🚀 Ship your backend fast and stay focused on building your app.
+- 🚀 Ship your backend fast and stay focused on building your app
 - 🤖 Easy for LLMs to generate
 - 💻 Can run everywhere